netrisai/docs/tutorials/upgrading-netris.rst

 2. Restore the database from the previously taken snapshot.

-Copy the backup file from the controller host system to the MariaDB container:
+Copy the backup file from the controller host system to the MariaDB container by running the following command after SSHing to the Controller:

 .. code-block:: shell-session

   kubectl -n netris-controller cp db-snapshot.sql netris-controller-mariadb-0:/opt/db-snapshot.sql

-Restore the database:
+While still connected to the Controller, restore the database:

 .. code-block:: shell-session

   kubectl -n netris-controller exec -it netris-controller-mariadb-0 -- bash -c 'mysql -u root -p${MARIADB_ROOT_PASSWORD} $MARIADB_DATABASE < /opt/db-snapshot.sql'

-3. Downgrade Netris controller application.
+3. Downgrade Netris Controller application with the following command.

 .. note::